tarjelavik/sanity-plugin-muna/docs/docs/model/introduction.md

 sidebar_label: Introduction
 ---

-Sanity use document as equivalent to class.
+Sanity documenta are equivalent to classes.
 A property can refer to another document or create a nested object on the original document.
 Objects are sadly not directly queryable and can not be referred to by other documents. **Muna** nest data for quick editorial experience for the end user.
 Converting Sanity data to JSON-LD could easily convert *objects* to *documents* and poplate a rdf triplestore for detailed querying.
 A conversion of a dataset using **Muna** to rdf should treat document and object as equals.

 ## Properties